[Tolen Ren's memory]

 precautions.
 If you read the sensor readouts in front of you, you will

-see that the shuttle is carrying forty tons of thalmerite explosives,
+see that the shuttle is carrying forty tons of thalmerite explosives.

-enough to destroy your ship.
+Enough to destroy your ship.
 I'm prepared to detonate those explosives

 in thirty seconds if you do not release our vessel.
 End transmission.

 CHAKOTAY: The shuttle's being released.
-The Numiri ship is
+The Numiri ship is withdrawing.

 JANEWAY: Tractor the shuttle and take us into low orbit.
 Cancel red